Gigaspaces/xap-docs/site/content/faq/openspaces-faq.markdown

 - Create an environment that will help in a standardization effort around the next generation middleware stack, based on POJOs and dependency injection.
 - Reduce vendor lock-in risk.
 Users can easily use the OpenSpaces framework to plug-in different implementations as the underlying middleware stack.

+The OpenSpaces source code is mirrored to the [Gigaspaces/xap-openspaces](https://github.com/Gigaspaces/xap-openspaces) GitHub repository, so users can fork and/or clone it to review the code, debug it, or even extend it.

 {{%anchor 4%}}

 ### What is the open source license for OpenSpaces?